 Lastly, Easter is just around the corner and if you celebrate I hope it is a special weekend.
 Two of my favourite Easter baking recipes are these Chocolate easter nest cupcakes

 SUGAR FREE BANANA CAKE

-3 large eggs
+- 3 large eggs

-1 cup xylitol
+- 1 cup xylitol

 - 100ml sunflower oil

-1 tsp vanilla extract
+- 1 tsp vanilla extract

-3 small bananas (about 180g)
+- 3 small bananas (about 180g)

-1.5 cups flour
+- 1½ cups flour

 - 1 tbsp baking powder

 - pinch of salt

-100g carob chunks (optional)
+- 100g carob chunks (optional)

-fresh raspberries (optional)
+- fresh raspberries (optional)

-Step 1.)
+1.)
 Preheat your oven to 180°C and grease a 23cm ring tin.

-Step 2.)
+2.)
 Beat the eggs and xylitol together until pale and creamy.
 Add the oil, milk and vanilla extract and beat to combine.

-Step 3.)
+3.)
 Mash the bananas and stir into the mixture.
 Sift in the flour, cornflour, baking powder and salt and mix to combine.

-Step 4.)
+4.)
 Pour the batter into the cake tin and bake for 35 minutes or until an inserted skewer comes out clean.
 Leave to cool completely.

 5.)
 Optional decoration: Melt the carob chunks and drizzle over the cooled cake.
 Decorate with fresh raspberries just before serving.